COVID‑19 testing and treatment

-Remdesivir is an antiviral medication that must be taken intravenously (IV) via designated clinics.
-Remdesivir treatment must begin within seven days of the start of symptoms and requires a referral from a physician (doctor) or nurse practitioner.
-Remdesivir is only prescribed to people who cannot take Paxlovid because they are on certain medications or have certain medical conditions.
+Remdesivir is an antiviral medication that is administered intravenously (IV) via Home and Community Care Support Services (HCCSS).
+Remdesivir treatment must begin within 7 days of the start of symptoms and requires a referral from a physician (doctor) or nurse practitioner.
+Remdesivir is only prescribed to people who cannot take Paxlovid because they are on certain medications, have certain medical conditions, or have had symptoms longer than 5 days

 Antiviral treatments are not a replacement for vaccination or taking other recommended precautions.
 Learn where to get vaccinated and book an appointment today.